andela-atemitope/Petite/README.md

 The render method which enables rendering of ERB templates is automatically configured.
 Objects can be passed from the controller to the view by either assigning them as instance variables or by passing the object as a parameter to the render method:

-Having instance variable `@post` makes `post` object available to `views\posts\show.html.erb` and by default this is rendered without explicitly calling the render method.
+Having instance variable `@todo` makes `todo` object available to `views\todo\show.html.erb` and by default this is rendered without explicitly calling the render method.

 ```html